Bitget Launches HoldCoin (HOLDCOIN) with Exclusive Rewards Campaign in PoolX

-HoldCoin is a Telegram-based crypto asset management simulator game where players build portfolios, hold assets, and earn passive income.
+HoldCoin is a Telegram-based crypto asset management simulator game where players build portfolios, and hold assets.
 The game emphasizes friendship, community, and shared growth over competition, creating a collaborative environment for players.

 With over 9 million Web3 players, HoldCoin has successfully attracted a significant number of Web2 participants, introducing them to the world of Web3 through interactive games, quests, and on-chain activities.
 This seamless blend of gaming and crypto asset management has helped users acquire valuable knowledge, skills, and on-chain experience, making HoldCoin a standout project in the Web3 space.

 For a limited time, users can buy HOLDCOIN with credit or debit cards at 0% fees using over 140 fiat currencies, including EUR, GBP, AUD, PLN, and CAD.
-This special offer runs for seven days and makes it easier than ever to enter the HoldCoin ecosystem.
+This special offer runs for seven days and makes it easy to enter the HoldCoin ecosystem.

 To celebrate the listing, Bitget is launching an exclusive PoolX locking campaign, allowing users to lock their BTC and earn 23,333,338 HOLDCOIN in airdrops.
 This campaign runs from December 16, 2024, 13:00 (UTC) to December 21, 2024, 13:00 (UTC), offering participants a chance to engage with HoldCoin’s growing ecosystem.